ValentinVillalba/c/README.md

-# c
+# learning c
-This is a description.
-The repo will include everything.
+HelloWorld.c has a lot of basic information about c